Autoscaler/autoscaler/autoscale-kubernetes-container/README.md

 ### Configuration

 Configuration of the AutoScaler is supported through the following environment variables:
+ - `CAF_AUTOSCALER_GROUP_ID`
+    Required
+    Used to specify the group of deployments an instance of the autoscaler will monitor.

  - `CAF_RABBITMQ_MGMT_URL`
     Default: `http://rabbitmq:15672`
     Used to specify the RabbitMQ Management API Endpoint.
 Alternatively `CAF_RABBITMQ_HOST` and `CAF_RABBITMQ_MGMT_PORT` may instead be specified individually.